astrivedi/www/research.md

 Auditing and debugging AI-driven software in legal- and social-critical domains.
 </p>
 <p>
-I study the interplay between algorithmic decision-making, software systems, and legal and ethical accountability.
-My research develops formal and data-driven techniques for auditing, testing, and explaining software behavior in domains where correctness has legal or societal consequences.
+I study how algorithmic decision-making systems can be tested, audited, and explained when correctness has legal or societal consequences.
+My work develops formal and data-driven techniques for identifying failures, unfairness, and inconsistencies in software behavior.
 </p>

 <ul class="small">